daveobriencouk/2022.daveobrien.co.uk--next/_workExperiences/mmt-digital.md

 contract: true
 ---

-In 2017, I joined MMT Digital as a contract React developer, assigned to a cross-functional Agile team within Vodafone.
+In 2017, I joined MMT Digital as a contract React Developer, assigned to a cross-functional Agile team within Vodafone.
 Our initial project focused on developing a new sub-brand, VOXI, aimed at a younger audience.
 Despite our team's small size, we successfully launched VOXI within a three-month timeframe.

 Subsequently, I worked on various initiatives including handset financing, e-commerce solutions, and seamless migration pathways between Vodafone and VOXI.
-As my role evolved into that of a full-stack developer, I balanced my React responsibilities with developing a suite of Express.js microservices to fill gaps in our existing service architecture.
+As my role evolved into that of a full-stack developer, I balanced my React duties with developing a suite of Express.js microservices to fill gaps in our existing service architecture.

-I eventually transitioned to Vodafone's Business Enterprise Division, where my responsibilities expanded to include the maintenance of order management pages and the development of an enterprise-level broadband product availability check and ordering journey.
+I eventually transitioned to Vodafone's Business Enterprise division, where my responsibilities expanded to include the maintenance of order management pages and the development of an enterprise-level broadband product availability check and ordering journey.
 In this role, I've also focused on modernising legacy applications and proactively addressing significant technical debt, including vulnerability and package updates.
-Most recently, I've been engrossed in crafting reusable frontend assets that enable the construction of backend-driven, stepped form journeys—a task that stands as some of the most challenging and engaging work I've undertaken in recent times.
+Most recently, I've been engrossed in crafting reusable frontend assets that enable the construction of backend-driven, stepped form journeys — a task that stands as some of the most challenging and engaging work I've undertaken in recent times.

 #### Core responsibilities